-Negotiation is to bargain and deliberate about a particular issue for the purpose of mutual arrangement.
+Negotiation is to bargain and deliberate about a particular issue for mutual arrangement.

-Negotiation means conferring between parties for the purpose of reaching an agreement over issues on which they differ.
+Negotiation means conferring between parties to reach an agreement over issues on which they differ.

 This view-point suggests four different aspects of negotiation:

 It is the nature of interactions that determine whether they are negotiations or some other form of social activity.
-The essence of negotiations is that parties interest for the purpose of reaching an agreement over issues on which they differ.
+The essence of negotiations is that parties interest to reach an agreement over issues on which they differ.

 For this reason, negotiations need to be understood as:

-Acts of strategic conduct through which two or more individuals/parties, who are in a situation of interdependence, attempt to reach agreement in relation to an issue, position or subject over which they differ or feel that they differ.
+Acts of strategic conduct through which two or more individuals/parties, who are in a situation of interdependence, attempt to reach an agreement about an issue, position or subject over which they differ or feel that they differ.

 From this definition we bring out the following characteristics features of negotiation: